 The Importance of Standards

 Standards and guidelines explain the what, why, and how of making web content accessible.
 Web content comprised of text, images, sound, video, and other media includes markup languages or code to define structure, presentation, and alternatives for people with disabilities.
-Accessibility standards and guidelines are documented as follows:

 Standards, Guidelines, and Access Performance Criteria